Overconvergent Hilbert modular forms via perfectoid modular varieties: Geometric overconvergent Hilbert modular forms

 \begin{defn} Let $\k:\U \to \W^*$ be a bounded smooth weight, $0 \leq \e \leq \ed$ and $n \in \ZZ_{\geq 0} \cup \{\infty\}$.
 We define the space of $\gothc$-polarised overconvergent Hilbert modular forms for $G^*$ of weight $\k$, wild level $\Gamma_{\!0}^*(p^n)$, tame level $\mu_N$ and radius of overconvergence $\e$ to be the $L$-vector space

 Similarly, we define the space of integral overconvergent Hilbert modular forms for $G^*$ to be

 \end{defn}

-\begin{remark} By the Koecher principle (see \cite[Prop.~8.4]{AIP3}), $\w^{\k}_{\gothc}$ extends uniquely to a line bundle on the minimal compactification $\XXt_{\gothc}$.
+\begin{remark} By the Koecher principle (see \cite[Prop.~8.4]{AIP3}) or \cite[Theorem 5.5.1]{AIP}, $\w^{\k}_{\gothc}$ extends uniquely to a line bundle on a suitable toroidal compactification $\XX^{\tor}(\gothc)$.
 Let $\partial$ denote the boundary divisor, then one can define the subspaces of cusp forms as sections of the subsheaf $\w^{\k}_{\gothc}(-\partial)$.
 Via Thm.~\ref{thm:comparison hilbert} below, these agrees with the spaces of cusp forms defined in \cite{AIP}.
-In particular, they will be projective Banach modules with surjective specialisation maps (see \cite[Thm.~3.16]{AIP2}). \end{remark}
+In particular, they will be projective Banach modules with surjective specialisation maps (see \cite[Thm.~3.16]{AIP3}). \end{remark}